o3de/o3de.org/content/docs/atom-guide/setup/installing-atom.md

 4. Verify that the Asset Processor is done building by checking that its status reads “Status: Idle”.

-5. If Atom Sample Viewer isn’t open, run *BaseViewerStandalone.exe* again to open the Atom Sample Viewer window.
+5. If Atom Sample Viewer isn’t open, run *AtomSampleViewerStandalone.exe* again to open the Atom Sample Viewer window.

 #### Running Open 3D Engine (O3DE)